webpack/webpack.js.org/content/guides/code-splitting-libraries.md

 }
 ```

-On running `webpack` now, we see that two bundles have been created.
-If you inspect these though, you will find that the code for `moment` is present in both the files!
-The reason for that is `moment` is a dependency of the main application (e.g. index.js) and each entry point will bundle its own dependencies.
+On running `webpack` now, we see that two bundles have been created with roughly the same size.
+If you inspect these bundles though, you will find that the code for `moment` is present in both these files!
+The reason for that is `moment` is a dependency of the main application (in this case you required ` moment` in your `index.js`) and each entry point will bundle its own dependencies.

-It is for this reason, that we will need to use the [CommonsChunkPlugin](/plugins/commons-chunk-plugin).
+Ideally we want `moment` to be split out of our bundle into its own bundle.
+To do that we will need to use the [CommonsChunkPlugin](/plugins/commons-chunk-plugin).

 ## `CommonsChunkPlugin`

-This is a pretty complex plugin.
+This is a pretty complex plugin that's built into webpack, so you don't need to install it separately.
 It fundamentally allows us to extract all the common modules from different bundles and add them to the common bundle.
 If a common bundle does not exist, then it creates a new one.

 We can modify our webpack config file to use the `CommonsChunkPlugin` as follows